 Episode 01 – The Beauty of Persistence | September 15, 2017

 Welcome to our very first episode of Childcare Rockstar Radio!
-Your host is Kris Murray, President of Child Care Marketing Solutions and founder and leader of the Childcare Success Academy.
+Your host is Kris Murray, President of The Child Care Success Company and founder and leader of the Childcare Success Academy.
 We kick off the first episode and lay a foundation to talk about the importance of persistence in both professional and personal paths to success.
 Each week we invite you to join us for an interview with child care leaders and experts that inspire us and shine a spotlight on these unsung heroes in our community.
 We will be featuring practitioners, owners, and directors, those who provide cutting edge tools and services to our industry and innovators.